bartromgens/django-project-template/README.md

 This is also the place for secret settings.
 An example, on which this file is based, is found in `website/local_settings_example.py`.

 #### Daily backups (cronjob)
-This project has a django-cronjob that makes daily backups of the raw database (includes everyting), and a json dump of the data.
+This project has a django-cronjob that makes daily backups of the raw database (includes everything), and a json dump of the data.
 These are defined in `website/cron.py`.
 The location of the backup files is defined in `website/local_settings.py`.
 Create the following cronjob (Linux) to kickstart the `django-cron` jobs,
 ```